NDRE vs NDVI: What’s the difference?

-Light or radiation from the sun travels in different wavelengths (see fig.1 below).
+Light or radiation from the sun travels in different wavelengths (see illustration below).
 These wavelengths behave differently depending on the surface they hit.

 Why leaves appear green to the human eye

-Different cultivars, varieties and crop types will exhibit different leaf color.
+Different cultivars, varieties, and crop types will exhibit different leaf colors.
 Leaf color varies depending on the chlorophyll pigment’s percentage of reflectance and absorbance of visible red, green and blue light.

-So, every color that the human eye perceives is comprised of RGB (visual light) and it only depends on the percentage of red, green and blue light that is absorbed/reflected by the object.
-Therefore, in theory, a black object will absorb 100% of red, green and blue light and a white object will, therefore, reflect 100% red, green and blue light.
+So, every color that the human eye perceives is comprised of RGB (visual light) and it only depends on the percentage of red, green, and blue light that is absorbed/reflected by the object.
+Therefore, in theory, a black object will absorb 100% red, green, and blue light, and a white object will, therefore, reflect 100% red, green, and blue light.

 Beyond the human eye with NDRE and NDVI

 At Aerobotics we make use of the Micasense RedEdge-M sensors on our drones.
 These multispectral sensors function as “eyes” on the drone and can pick up light that our human eyes cannot respond to.

 We’re able to detect stress in orchards at an early stage in orchards by using wavelengths on our cameras that are more sensitive to chlorophyll content than the human eye.
 These wavelengths we then use to calculate vegetation indices and present them to our growers in a way that is visually more attractive and easier to understand.